kantale/OpenBio.eu/Documentation/README.md

 **In OpenBio.eu we refer to a unique tool with the following schema: ```<Name>/<Version>/<Edit>```.
 For example: ```my_tool/1/1```.
 This can be interpreted as "tool named my_tool version 1, edit 1".**

+Here is the philosophy behind this naming/ID-ing scheme.
+In a repository of scientific objects, we want to store Tools/Data.
+Tools and Data have names and they also have versions (for Data they might also be called "releases").
+An example is [Samtools version 1.8](https://github.com/samtools/samtools/releases/tag/1.8) and [1000 Genomes Project data release 20130502](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/).
+In most scientific Tool/Data repositories these have a unique string based ID.
+For example could be called "Samtools" or "1000 Genomes Project", but that wouldn't identify precisely the research object at least not for reproducubility standards.
+Versions need to be part of the names.
+Then we face another problem which is that OpenBio.eu is a crowdsourced environment where you can name your Tool/Data however you like.
+This means that under the name/version Samtools/1.9 you can include Bash commands that download 1000 Genomes Project data (or anything else..).
+The solution here is to let anyone choose whatever name/version they like, but add on the ID of the Tool/Data a number (edit) that is provided by the system.
+That way we can have Samtools/1.8/1 created from user A and Samtools/1.8/2 created from user B. These two can be two completely unrelated Tool/Data objects.
+We should also let other users show preferences on which Tool/Data is better.
+This is possible with updvotes and downvotes that we describe later.

 ### Downloading a Tool/Data
 On the "Download" dropdown, select "BASH executable".
 A file named ```bash.sh``` get's downloaded.
 As you might have guessed you can actually execute this file.
 If you don't know how, there are many online resources to help you on that (just google: run .sh file).
 Before executing it, you should read carefully the following: